BiochemHead/COMP_4447_Final_Project/README.md

 # Versions
 Python Version:
-- Python 3.x
+- Python 3.9.12

-R version
+R Version:
+- 4.2.2

 Packages used (with version):

 See requirements.txt for Python
-See
+See <text file of R libraries and versions>

 # Should We Trust that Hiking Trail Rating?
 # Contributors: